 What’s better than taking one photo?
 Two – at the same time (almost)!
 In this complete guide for beginners, we’re going to give a fully loaded double exposure photography tutorial.

 It’s a sign of the times when 20 years ago, digital photography was still very much an infant, and 35mm film was the popular high-school kid.
 Taking 2 photographs accidentally on the same frame was deemed a schoolboy error.

-Two decades on and we find ourselves purposely setting out to re-create those old mistakes using artistic vision, through the newly immerse trend of double exposure photography.
+Two decades on and we find ourselves purposely setting out to re-create those old mistakes using artistic vision, through the newly immersed trend of double exposure photography.

-Tip – You’ll hear both double exposure and multiple exposure talked about; as long as it’s more than one image exposed onto the same frame, then you’re still working and thinking along the right lines
+You’ll hear both double exposure and multiple exposures talked about; as long as it’s more than one image exposed onto the same frame, then you’re still working and thinking along the right lines.